themesberg/flowbite/content/getting-started/astro.md

 ---
 layout: home
 title: Tailwind CSS Astro - FlowBite
-description: Learn how to install Astro with Tailwind CSS and FlowBite and start building modern websites with the fast, content-focused web framework
+description: Learn how to install Astro with Tailwind CSS and Flowbite and start building modern websites with a lightning fast and content-focused web framework
 group: getting-started
 toc: true
 requires_astro: true